justinpocta/justinpocta.com/microblog.md

 # microblog

+- **202208191131** I sort of lost track with this after merging my Github Pages.
+Whoops!
+Anyway, I am starting to think about reworking my portfolio, maybe pull it off Figma even though I like the simplicity of designing it that way, it can feel a bit submerged and more like a Powerpoint than a flexible, modern website portfolio.
+With this website framework now in place, maybe I can pull that together more easily and built out some templates!

+- **202208151134** I finally finished Station Eleven!
+Maybe I'll finally check out the show.
+Next up, my wife just bought me Upgrade by Blake Crouch.
+After finishing Dark Matter and Recursion last year or so, I decided to just call myself a fan and keep a tab on his books.
+Never knew I was a "Sci-Fi Thriller" person, but I welcome it.

 - **202208032329** I'm launching my Github Pages account to my domain.
 I've been shipping people off to my Figma portfolio but know it's a bit rough having people redirect as soon as they arrive on my domain.
 This at least will give people some context and I'll just keep pushing refinements as I decide what I want to do with this site.

  - **202208032327** In exciting consumer news, I bought a 30oz mug for drinking water and I'm very happy with my purchase for staying hydrated all day.
 That's it.
 That's the tweet.